linmx0130/PaperNotes/notes.md

+### Attention Is All You Need
+* Authors: Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin
+* Index: arXiv 1706.03762
+* Reading date: 16/06/2017
+* Categories: Natural Language Processing, Machine Learning
+* Tag: Machine Translation

+This work presents a novel machine translation without recurrent or convolutional neural networks, which achieve state-of-the-art results with much fewer parameters and computational resources.
+The proposed Transformer module is based on multi-head attention, whose kernel is scaled dot-product attention.

+The experiments on WMT 2014 datasets show the impressive performance of the proposed method, while the experiment on English constituency parsing shows the generalization ability of the proposed method.
+More exploration should be done in the future to expolit the potential of the Transformer module.

 ### On Calibration of Modern Neural Network
 * Authors: Chuan Guo, Geoff Pleiss, Yu Sun, Kilian Q. Weinberger
 * Index: arXiv 1706.04599, ICML 2017